aws/amazon-ivs-react-native-player/docs/ivs-player-reference.md

 ### onDurationChange _(optional)_

 Callback that returns changes to the duration of video/stream.
-This returns null if no stream is loaded or the stream length is infinite or unknown.
+This returns null if no stream is loaded.
+It returns Infinity if stream length is infinite or unknown.

 type: `(duration: number | null) => void`